BrittanyLegget/Algorithms/README.md

 # Details

-Algorithm solutions I have created as part of Oregon State University - Analysis Of Algorithms class.
+Algorithm solutions I have created as part of Oregon State University - Analysis Of Algorithms.